evelthon/Blockchain-Developer-Nanodegree-Program/P3/README.md

-# RESTful Web API with Node.js Framework
+# RESTful Web API with Node.js Framework and hapi.js

 The project goal is to build a RESTful API using a Node.js framework that will interface with our private blockchain.
-The endpoints are created using hapi.
 The API service runs on port 8000.
 The default URL uses localhost for connectivity (http://localhost:8000).

 ## Getting Started